 While the risks and uncertainties in the FOREX market have quieted down, the demand for trading in foreign exchange has only been growing.
 Experts say the demand will only grow from here, even with the uncertainty and risk factors being present.
 New traders are looking to cash in on this high-volatility in the market to make a quick buck and supplement their lives, as many are still recovering from the impact of last year.

-One noticeable trend that reared its head in 2020 was the need for digital optimization.
+According to Alan, one noticeable trend that reared its head in 2020 was the need for digital optimization.
 FOREX companies worldwide are upgrading their infrastructure to meet the rising demand, attract and retain new-coming clients digitally.
 Every FOREX company looking to build a sustainable business model for the new decade is integrating fully digital solutions like an intuitive CRM system, fully configurable I.B./Affiliate management, comprehensive payment orchestration solutions with cross-border payment ease, and other automation tools.

 The goal for the market, it looks like, is to move most of its operation online as the community becomes even smaller due to the Coronavirus scare.
 Along with payment infrastructure, FOREX companies are also looking for tools to manage and identify risks better to allow a more accessible FOREX platform for in-coming brokers.